Taxi 3: Soundtrack

 Note: Most tracks were produced by Kore & Skalp, with contributions from DJ Mehdi, The Neptunes, Zdar, and others.

 Reception

 Empire (magazine) rated it 3 out of 5.
+Rotten Tomatoes does not yet have enough critic reviews to generate a Tomatometer score for the film.
+Audience reviews on the site describe it as moving more towards Bond-style spoof territory, with the Peugeot featuring increasingly outlandish modifications including caterpillar tracks, and the stunts becoming more exaggerated compared to the earlier films in the series.
+The film's plot follows Daniel helping police catch an elusive group of thieves known as the Santa Claus Gang, while Émilien learns he is about to become a father.
+The film grossed $64.5 million worldwide against a budget of $14.5 million.

+Sequel

+A sequel titled Taxi 4, was released in 2007.

-Video games
+Video game

-Taxi 3 – Based on Taxi 3.
-Released in 2003 by Ubisoft Montreal.
+A video game based on the film was released exclusively in France by Ubi Soft in 2002 for the Game Boy Color and 2003 for the PlayStation 2, GameCube and Game Boy Advance.

 In popular culture

 The opening titles are a spoof of those featured in the movies starring James Bond, and there are several nods to the 007 canon throughout the film, e.g. Daniel's rotating number plate and the ski chase at the film's climax.